layrjs/layr/docs/introduction/web-app.md

 #### Starting the Frontend

-Start the frontend by invoking the following command:
+Start the frontend in another terminal by invoking the following command:

 ```sh
 npx webpack-dev-server